ShaharNaveh/ShaharNaveh.github.io/content/blog/getting-comfortable-with-aws/index.md

 ## Why this Post?
 Before exploring various AWS services, it's crucial to understand its core concepts and services.
 Lacking these fundamentals can create a barrier, leading to a "monkey see, monkey do" approach without true comprehension.

+While this post is more than a roadmap; self learning is required.

+Nothing in the world is worth having or worth doing unless it means effort, pain, difficulty… I have never in my life envied a human being who led an easy life.
+I have envied a great many people who led difficult lives and led them well.

 ---

+{{< callout >}}
+Some of the topics here are not AWS specific, but are crucial to understand.
+{{< /callout >}}

 ## Networking
+Nothing in the modern world
 ### TL;DR Checklist
 - What is a network
 - Subnetting